Posts Categorized: Best Practices

 A Simple SQL Server Security Checklist

-This month I am providing a 12-point checklist of scripts to review your server’s current security posture.
+This month I am providing a 12-point checklist of scripts to check your SQL server’s current security posture.
 Use these scripts to get an idea of where you are, so that you can make plans for the places you may want to go.
-The paradigms of least privilege and defense in depth are important to remember … Read more
+The paradigms of least privilege and defense in depth are important to … Read more

 A Simple SQL Server Health Checklist